YiLimath/YiLimath.github.io/_posts/2025-01-17-blog-post-1-Learning.md

 In this note we will focus on How to implement an Efficient Project?
 The strategies, toolkits that will be used in an Efficient Project.
 (For more dicussion about Why we should use Efficient Project, please refer to the books linked above.)

+## Type of Projects

+The first thing that we should identify is which Project you want to implement:

+(1) Efficient Project: Efficient Project is ...

+(2)

-## Recogonize the Type of the Project?
+## Which context is suitable for the use of Efficient Project?

 ## Three Questions to ask at beginning: Why?
 What?
 How?